GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-59/index.md

 ## Image capture API {: #imagecapture }

 Capturing high res photos in a web app can be hard.
-Either the user has to upload a photo they’ve already taken, or switch from the browser to the camera, take the photo, switch back to the browser and upload the photo.
+Either the user has to upload a photo they've already taken, or switch from the browser to the camera, take the photo, switch back to the browser and upload the photo.

 With the new Image Capture API in Chrome 59, you have to access the full resolution capabilities of any available camera.
 The API provides control of features such as zoom, brightness, contrast, ISO and even white balance.

-Check [Sam’s post](https://developers.google.com/web/updates/2016/12/imagecapture) for full details and sample code you can use to get started right away.
+Check [Sam's post](https://developers.google.com/web/updates/2016/12/imagecapture) for full details and sample code you can use to get started right away.

 ## And more! {: #more }